Where to live in Barcelona as a student: a neighborhood guide

 • Idep Barcelona

-Of course, this student neighbourhood offers plenty of study places to choose from too!
-Regardless of where in l’Eixample you’re, there’s a library within a short walk.
-You’ll find municipal libraries such as Biblioteca Pública Arús, Sofia Barat Public Library, Biblioteca Pública Episcopal de Barcelona, and several university libraries located in this area.
+Of course, this student neighborhood offers plenty of study spots, too!
+Regardless of where in l'Eixample you are, there's a library within a short walk.
+You'll find municipal libraries such as Biblioteca Pública Arús, Sofia Barat Public Library, and Biblioteca Pública Episcopal de Barcelona, as well as several university libraries in this area.

 Internationality